segments-ai/segments-voxel51-plugin/README.md

 [^1]: request_annotations operator not yet supported for 3d mediatype.
 Please use the pointcloud mediatype if you need this feature.

+When using `multisensor-sequence` datasets, this plugin expects you to use the [dynamic grouping](https://voxel51.com/blog/dynamic-groups-fiftyone-tips-and-tricks-sep-8-2023/) feature of fiftyone.
+This will allow you to group fiftyone samples into sequences.

 # Operators
 You can bring up the operators by pressing "`" and searching for their name.
 Below you can find the available operators.